 How to Sell a Scrap Catalytic Converter to a Scrapyard?

-Scrap yards are a step above junk yards when it comes to selling a scrap catalytic converter.
-Scrapyard employees keep up with the current metal market trends and they are more likely to understand the valuation of the precious metals found within the scrap catalytic converter.
-Similar to a car junk yard, scrap yards have high overhead and they base their profits on getting parts and scrap metal for a low cost.
+When selling a scrap catalytic converter, scrap yards are a step above junk yards.
+Scrapyard employees keep up with the current metal market trends and are more likely to understand the precious metals' valuation within the scrap catalytic converter.
+Like a car junkyard, scrap yards have high overhead and base their profits on getting parts and scrap metal for a low cost.

-When offering a price for a converter, scrap yards have to keep in mind the extraction process of the metals.
+When offering a price for a converter, scrap yards must consider the metals' extraction process.
 This adds to their overhead and gets baked into the final offer to the seller.
 Just because a scrap yard specializes in metal, they don't necessarily specialize in the precious metals in the converter.
 This is when calling several yards to receive differing quotes benefits the seller.

-Selling a scrap catalytic converter to a scrap yard may take a bit of time and patience.
-If the seller wants to seek the best price, negotiations may need to commence.
+Selling a scrap catalytic converter to a scrap yard may take time and patience.
+Negotiations may need to commence if the seller wants to seek the best price.

 - Research the current market valuation of rhodium and palladium